How I Will Conquer 30 New Habits in The New Year

 Back to the 30 new things to take on - they are all habits I want to take on.
 Before choosing any habits I made a vision board with my goals for the next five years.
 Build my vocabulary, read 200 books, be healthy, etc. This helped give a clearer picture of what habits to choose.

 I created a habit tracker sheet that I’ve been using for the past three months to track this that has been helpful.
 You are more than welcome to download your own copy here: https://docs.google.com/spreadsheets/d/1NkQKmk4BYaQQe-gi-EnZkTfh0uwSw48cLT5Hi-TC34s/edit?usp=sharing!

 And finally I came across a course on Creative Live where the instructor explains how to pick the right habits.

 The course explains that you have your low value, low dollar daily tasks and then you have your high value, high lifetime tasks.
 Some examples of low value tasks would be watching television, eating(alone), and playing video games.

 The goal is to shift to 80% high value tasks and 20% high lifetime tasks everyday.

 To give you an idea - my high value tasks/habits include blogging and learning a new skill.

 A few recommendations if you decide to start tracking your own habits:

-- Print the habit tracker and fill in the boxes with different colors everyday to spice things up and compare months to see how well your doing on creating new habits.
+Print the habit tracker and fill in the boxes with different colors everyday to spice things up and compare months to see how well you are doing on creating new habits.